 The academic coursework and clinical practicum sequence occurs across five semesters of the program.
 A sixth semester is available for students who require additional time to complete clinical requirements.
 Academic courses are intended to provide each student with the theoretical background knowledge and essential skills necessary to engage in supervised clinical practice as a speech-language pathologist.
 The first two semesters of clinical work occur in the department’s on-site clinic, Boston Children’s Health Physicians Division of Speech-Language Pathology.
 The program offers three external rotation opportunities that occur during the final three semesters of the program and include:

-External Practicum: Healthcare Setting (e.g., acute care hospital, acute, subacute, or long-term rehabilitation facility, pediatric inpatient facility, outpatient medical setting, etc.)
+External Practicum: Healthcare Settings to include acute care hospital, acute, subacute, or long-term rehabilitation facility, pediatric inpatient facility, outpatient medical setting, etc.

 Beyond the classroom and clinic, students have the opportunity to engage in inter-professional education activities along with students from the Department of Physical Therapy.
 Additionally, students complete training programs in LSVT LOUD (Lee Silverman Voice Therapy) and FEES (Fiberoptic Endoscopic Evaluation of Swallowing).

 We are very proud of our current students and graduates who represent us well in the discipline.
-It is through the exemplary vision and work of the faculty and administrative staff who make possible the current and future practice of speech language pathology.
+The exemplary vision and work of the faculty and administrative staff make possible the current and future practice of speech language pathology.

 Kate Franklin, Ph.D., CCC-SLP